 Image

-Loose or watery stools can be caused by having harmful microorganisms entering your body through unhygienic food preparation, contaminated water, or poor personal hygiene1,2.
-Additionally, certain medications, like antibiotics, can also trigger loose or watery stools4.
+Acute diarrhea can be caused by infectious agents such as viruses, bacteria, and parasites.
+These harmful microorganisms can enter your body through unhygienic food preparation, contaminated water, or poor personal hygiene1,2.
+Additionally, certain medications, like antibiotics, can also trigger acute diarrhea4.

-When it comes to soothing the discomforts, there are consumer-friendly options available that can help alleviate symptoms and speed up recovery.
-Consider the following1,2:
+When it comes to treating acute diarrhea, there are consumer-friendly options available that can help alleviate symptoms and speed up recovery.
+Consider the following1,2 :

 • Oral rehydration therapy